sposso/working_with_ZuCo_EEG_dataset/README.md

   The main arguments to specify are:
   - `data_dir`: Path to the ZuCo dataset directory (local location).
   - `save_data_dir`: Location where the extracted EEG features from both datasets will be saved.

+The Python scripts were created based on this [GitHub repository](https://github.com/MikeWangWZHL/EEG-To-Text).